 The technology underpinning the general ledger has come a long way from the iconic leather-bound book with rows of neatly scribed figures.
 Here’s why finance teams should revisit the role of the GL, best practices to break out of the static ledger mold in favor of a dynamic model and ways to draw out new insights that can inform business strategy in a fast-moving world.

 What Is a General Ledger (GL)?

-While the ways finance teams collect financial information have changed, the definition remains the same.
 A general ledger is a record of all of a company’s, and its subsidiaries’, assets, liabilities, expenses, income and equities.
 General ledgers are generally broken down into records of accounts and account balances and financial transactions and from there, if necessary, into subledgers.
 How many categories and subledgers are used depends on the complexity of the company’s financial structure.

 - Without accurate information in the ledger, all other accounting processes and their outcomes are suspect.

 - A well-kept general ledger is the foundation of good accounting practices.